flythereddflagg/flythereddflagg.github.io/python_book/docs/02-Getting-Started.md

 # 2 - Getting started

-## Python the programming language
+## Okay but what even is Python?

 Python is a programming language.
 Essentially, a programming language is a way to 'talk' to your computer and give it instructions.

 Many programming languages are designed for specific tasks such as displaying things in a web browser (e.g. HTML, CSS) or doing complex math (e.g. R, MATLAB).
-These languages are very useful within for their respective use cases but they are generally not functionally complete.
+These can be useful but are somewhat limited in the scope of what they are meant to do.

-Python on the other hand can be considered a functionally complete programming language.
+Python on the other hand can be considered an all-purpose, functionally complete programming language.
 That is, Python is designed for writing code to do almost anything a computer can do.
 In fact, there is very little that Python cannot do!
 You can write games, make a web server, do complex math, make Graphical User Interfaces (GUIs) and many more things.
 In a very real sense, the only limits are your imagination.
+In this book, we will cover some of these things and how you can take the basics you learn here and apply them to your use case of interest.

 ## What will I do with Python?